Tender and Juicy Grilled Filet Mignon Steak recipe

 Most people recognize those succulent beef tenderloin steaks wrapped in bacon and tied up with the little piece of butchers twine a mile away.

-There's an optional marinade with this filet mignon steak recipe but to be honest, these also taste just as great grilled with just a rub of olive oil, kosher salt and fresh ground black pepper instead.
+There's an optional marinade with this filet mignon recipe but to be honest, these also taste just as great grilled with just a rub of olive oil, kosher salt and fresh ground black pepper too.

 The perfect companion to this filet mignon steak recipe has to be Grilled Lobster Tails.